Health at Work- Employee Support Programme

 As a member of the Orchid Employee Support Programme, your employees will get access to evidence based information, advice and support from dedicated Male Cancer Information Nurses for as long as they need, as often as they need it.
-They will get access to our National Male Cancer Helpline and email service, a Testicular Cancer Counselling Service (telephone based), publications, specialist Factsheets, e-bulletins, web-based information and toolkits.
+They will get access to our National Male Cancer Helpline and email service, publications, specialist Factsheets, e-bulletins, web-based information and toolkits.
 The Programme also includes regular Health Awareness Campaigns and Wellness Sessions and we will give you all the tools you need to organise a whole host of activities such as exhibition banner stands, information leaflets, display materials and demonstration models.

 The programme is designed to be engaging, supportive and thought-provoking alongside offering important health messages.
 We will provide you with ready-made employee surveys to monitor the success of your programme.

 To discuss how Employee Support Programme could help your company, or for any queries about the programme, please get in touch.